 Studies of urothelial bladder cancer have identified multiple risk factors, the most important of which are cigarette smoking and various occupational exposures.
 Numerous other factors have also been identified that may play an etiologic role in some cases of urothelial cancer, although interpretation of the evidence is frequently confounded by exposure to tobacco use.

 Incidence and prevalence — In 2008, there were an estimated 386,000 new cases of bladder cancer worldwide, with bladder cancer causing approximately 150,000 deaths .
-In the United States, there are estimated to be approximately 73,000 cases and 15,000 deaths each year due to bladder cancer .
+In the United States, almost 75,000 new cases and 16,000 deaths occur each year due to bladder cancer .
 In developed regions such as North America and Europe, this is predominantly urothelial carcinoma.